GTN-Quebec/lom2mlr/documentation.md

 #### general/language

-But more generally, we can use the MLR-2 version of that property.
+If the language description does not follow the pattern, we can use the MLR-2 version of that property.
 (We may translate ISO 639-2 codes to ISO 639-3.)

     :::xml
     <general>